-- M-RETS Accepted: This label is used for all generation that has been reported to M-RETS and has been logged to the Generation Activity Log, but has not yet been accepted (or disputed) by the Account Holder. - M-RETS Pending: Generation that fails feasibility and therefore is in need of M-RETS Administrator approval; or generation waiting to receive a 'fuel type'

-allocation from a multi-fuel generator.
-Generation in M-RETS Pending status will not contribute to certificate issuance.
+- M-RETS Accepted: This label is used for all generation that has been reported to M-RETS and has been logged to the Generation Activity Log, but has not yet been accepted (or disputed) by the Account Holder. - M-RETS Pending: Generation that fails feasibility and therefore is in need of M-RETS Administrator approval; or generation waiting to receive a 'fuel type' allocation from a multi-fuel generator.
+Generation in M-RETS Pending status will not contribute to certificate issuance. - Account Holder Accepted: The Account Holder has accepted the posted generation, but the Certificates have not yet been issued. - Account Holder Auto-Accepted: The Account Holder did not accept or dispute the generation posted within the given time period and the system automatically accepted the generation. - Account Holder Disputed: The Account Holder has disputed the posted amount of generation.

-- Account Holder Accepted: The Account Holder has accepted the posted generation, but the Certificates have not yet been issued. - Account Holder Auto-Accepted: The aAccount hHolder did not accept or dispute the generation posted within the given time period and the system automatically accepted the generation. - Account Holder Disputed: The Account Holder has disputed the posted amount of generation. - M-RETS Cancelled: The generation was logged, but Certificates were never issued for any number of reasons, for example, if there was fraudulent activity and further investigation determined that Certificates should not be issued. - Investigation determined that Certificates should not be issued. - Certificates Created: All data that contributed to Certificate issuance. - RRCs Issued: This label is for fractional MWhs that were converted to fractional RRCs.
+- M-RETS Cancelled: The generation was logged, but Certificates were never issued for any number of reasons, for example, if there was fraudulent activity and further - investigation determined that Certificates should not be issued. - Certificates Created: All data that contributed to Certificate issuance. - RRCs Issued: This label is for fractional MWhs that were converted to fractional RRCs.